 Your personalized portfolio is based on your money goals and risk tolerance.

 What does SigFig Recommend for Your Portfolio?

-The SigFig portfolio recommendations includes various mixes or asset allocations of stock bond and real estate funds.
+The SigFig portfolio recommendations include various mixes or asset allocations of stock bond and real estate funds.
 The proportions vary based upon your risk tolerance level.
 More conservative investors will have greater percentages of bond funds while more aggressive portfolios lean towards heavier stock fund allocations.

-After answering the quick risk and goals questionnaire, you get chart of your recommended asset mix.
 One of the reasons we like SigFig is that you can change your asset percentages with a quick shift of the asset allocation slider bar.